 Masuko Kishimoto was appointed Representative Director and Chairperson, and Yoichi Ueda was appointed Representative Director and President.

-Acquired Showa Denko’s thermal measuring instrument business, and released heat flow meters, quick thermal conductivity meters, and thermal insulation measuring instruments.
+Acquired Showa Denko’s thermal measuring instrument business, and released heat flow meter (HFM-MR), quick thermal conductivity meter (QTM-D3), and thermal manikin.

 Stage 3 Aiming for International Predominance